carlohamalainen/carlohamalainen.github.io/_posts/2012-09-24-force-2560x1440-resolution-on-dell-27-u2711-lcd-monitor.md

 Author: Ben Avery

 Thanks very much!
-I was struggling to get my new 27&#8243; Dell monitor working on Linux Mint 14.
-The output from cvt was wrong, or at least wouldn&#8217;t start the monitor up, but these settings are slightly different, and work first time 🙂
+I was struggling to get my new 27" Dell monitor working on Linux Mint 14.
+The output from cvt was wrong, or at least wouldn't start the monitor up, but these settings are slightly different, and work first time 🙂

 I was using the following
 ben@robot ~ $ cvt 2560 1440
-\# 2560&#215;1440 59.96 Hz (CVT 3.69M9) hsync: 89.52 kHz; pclk: 312.25 MHz
+\# 2560x1440 59.96 Hz (CVT 3.69M9) hsync: 89.52 kHz; pclk: 312.25 MHz
-Modeline &#8220;2560x1440_60.00&#8221; 312.25 2560 2752 3024 3488 1440 1443 1448 1493 -hsync +vsync
+Modeline "2560x1440_60.00" 312.25 2560 2752 3024 3488 1440 1443 1448 1493 -hsync +vsync

 Date: 2014-03-19 13:10:09.884569 UTC

 Author: PGilford

 Found an even simpler solution: use a fully wired DVI cable ie one where middle pins are not missing!
-That way nvidia-config (317.19) picks everything up & the FX380 is able to drive full resolution ie 2560&#215;1440 (Dell U2711) without messing with xorg.conf.
+That way nvidia-config (317.19) picks everything up & the FX380 is able to drive full resolution ie 2560x1440 (Dell U2711) without messing with xorg.conf.

 Date: 2014-06-28 23:51:55.344064 UTC

 Author: Vr Rm

-An added wrinkle: for those using NVIDIA GTX5XX, eg GTX 560M, and connecting to a Samsung UD590, you&#8217;ll get hit with a double whammy.
-You&#8217;ll need to make the mentioned change above to your xorg.conf file (inserting the Modeline &#8220;2560&#215;1440&#8221; 148.78 2560 2696 2968 3376 1440 1441 1444 1469 -hsync +vsync line) to overcome the refresh limitation of HDMI.
-But you&#8217;ll also need to make the following change to overcome a bug in either the monitor firmware or Nvidia driver for checksums:
+An added wrinkle: for those using NVIDIA GTX5XX, eg GTX 560M, and connecting to a Samsung UD590, you'll get hit with a double whammy.
+You'll need to make the mentioned change above to your xorg.conf file (inserting the Modeline "2560x1440" 148.78 2560 2696 2968 3376 1440 1441 1444 1469 -hsync +vsync line) to overcome the refresh limitation of HDMI.
+But you'll also need to make the following change to overcome a bug in either the monitor firmware or Nvidia driver for checksums:

 First look for

-Section &#8220;Screen&#8221;
+Section "Screen"

 Thin in that section add the following line to overcome the checksum bug:

-Option &#8220;ModeValidation&#8221; &#8220;AllowNon60hzmodesDFPModes, NoEDIDDFPMaxSizeCheck, NoVertRefreshCheck, NoHorizSyncCheck, NoDFPNativeResolutionCheck, NoMaxSizeCheck, NoMaxPClkCheck, AllowNonEdidModes, NoEdidMaxPClkCheck&#8221;
+Option "ModeValidation" "AllowNon60hzmodesDFPModes, NoEDIDDFPMaxSizeCheck, NoVertRefreshCheck, NoHorizSyncCheck, NoDFPNativeResolutionCheck, NoMaxSizeCheck, NoMaxPClkCheck, AllowNonEdidModes, NoEdidMaxPClkCheck"

-Of course, you&#8217;ll still limited to 2560&#215;1440 or whatever the capabilities are of your GTX 5xx card.
-But you won&#8217;t be stuck at 1920&#215;1080.
+Of course, you'll still limited to 2560x1440 or whatever the capabilities are of your GTX 5xx card.
+But you won't be stuck at 1920x1080.